gameplays12303/CraftOS2/README.md

 then download the CraftOS2.ins the Bios it will handle the reset

-if OS is already installed go the the select boot_menu and manually install follow BIOS install commands for installing OS
+if BIOS is already installed go the the select boot_menu and manually install follow BIOS install commands for installing OS